-As Cardinal Ratzinger, he published Milestones: Memoirs 1927-1977 in 1997; he has also written many books on theological issues… During the U.S. election of 2004, the future pope caused a stir by writing a memo to Cardinal Theodore McCarrick of Washington suggesting that clergy deny communion to supporters of abortion rights.
-The memo was made public and was widely perceived as a veiled attack on Catholic candidate John Kerry… The most recent previous pope named Benedict was Benedict XV.
+As Cardinal Joseph Ratzinger, he published Milestones: Memoirs 1927-1977 in 1997; he also wrote many books on theological issues… During the U.S. election of 2004, the future pope caused a stir by writing a memo to Cardinal Theodore McCarrick of Washington suggesting that clergy deny communion to supporters of abortion rights.
+The memo was made public and was widely perceived as a veiled attack on Catholic (but Democrat) candidate John Kerry… The most recent previous pope named Benedict was Benedict XV.
 He was born Giacomo della Chiesa in 1854, and served as pope from 1914-22, which included the years of World War I. The very first pope with the name, Benedict I, served from 575-79.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.